WTC-Bat/ft_lsR/README.md

 -	Sorting done using original functions.
 May be possible to do ascending and descending in the same function instead of two separate functions, as it is now.

+-	To have the output match macos 'ls', and extra ' ' char should be padded onto the member in question.
+Comapre outputs for more.